 In addition to providing a way to retrofit a building without putting up capital, ESAs can solve specific problems that often make investing in energy efficiency difficult for various types of real estate owners.

-• ESAs can be “off balance sheet” (subject to confirmation with your accountants) and can offer a work-around to restrictive mortgage covenants
+• ESAs may be “off balance sheet” (subject to confirmation with your accountants) and may offer a work-around to restrictive mortgage covenants

 • ESA providers generally assume the risk that savings will be sufficient to justify the upfront investment, and may offer savings performance guarantees